cscart/docs/en/user_guide/users/vendors/product_approval.rst

     This functionality is available only in **Multi-Vendor**.

 Some marketplace owners want to check the products of their vendors before showing these products to customers.
 In Multi-Vendor, you can achieve this via the :doc:`/user_guide/addons/vendor_data_premoderation/index` add-on.
-For marketplace owners, the add-on provides new pages in the **Vendors → Moderation** section:
+For marketplace owners, the add-on provides new pages:

 * The **Products** page: